denissimon/distributed-model-training/README.md

 # distributed-model-training

-This project aims to show an approach and mechanisms for implementing distributed training of a machine learning model - server/device training for iOS.
+This project aims to show an approach and mechanisms for implementing distributed training of a machine learning model: server-client training for iOS.

 [`Swift for TensorFlow`](https://github.com/tensorflow/swift) is used for creating a pre-trained [foundation](https://en.wikipedia.org/wiki/Foundation_model) ML model on [shared/proxy data](https://github.com/denissimon/distributed-model-training/blob/master/1.%20macOS%20app/S4TF/housing.csv).
 This training takes place on a server or local Mac.
 Then `Google Colab` and `protobuf` are used for recreating (reusing the part of weights), making `updatable`, and exporting the pre-trained model in [`.mlmodel`](https://apple.github.io/coremltools/docs-guides/source/mlmodel.html) format.
 The updatable pre-trained model is delivered to devices with new versions of the app. [`Core ML`](https://developer.apple.com/documentation/coreml) is used for on-device retraining on user data, so they do not leave the device, ensuring a high level of privacy, and also for inference (making predictions). [`Transfer learning`](https://en.wikipedia.org/wiki/Transfer_learning), [`online learning`](https://en.wikipedia.org/wiki/Online_machine_learning) and [`model personalization`](https://developer.apple.com/documentation/coreml/model-personalization) concepts are used for this process as well.